mars0i/popco2/doc/sims/bali/initialnts5.md

 ##### What's different:

-(Not that what I want, ideally, is *both* analogy and disanalogy.
+(Note that what I want, ideally, is *both* analogy and disanalogy.
 This part of my notes is supposed to highlight *disanalogies*.)

 * The people to whom it applies